cchalc/ai-demo/README.md

 ### Debug Remotely

+The above workflow automatically creates a Nocalhost config for remote development.
+You can connect to it as following:

 > Install [Nocalhost VSCode plugin](https://nocalhost.dev/docs/quick-start/) first

 In VSCode, Open Nocalhost panel, select the `ai-demo` Deployment to start dev-container: